eldraco/domain_analyzer/README.md

 ## Examples

 - Find 10 random domains in the .gov domain and analyze them fully (including web crawling).
-If it find some Zone Transfer, retrive more domains using them!!
+If it find some Zone Transfer, retrive more domains using them from Robtex!!

     > domain_analyzer.py -d .gov -k 10 -b